pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

 1. Enable the GPU worker node in the Kubernetes cluster by installing [NVIDIA's dependencies](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-nvidia-dependencies){target=_blank}:

-    This is an indicative list: Dependencies packages and deployment methods may vary.
+    Dependencies packages and deployment methods may vary.
+The following list is not exhaustive and is intended to serve as a general guideline.

     - **NVIDIA drivers**